Anan Zaman: Early life and education

-Theatre life

-Prior to 1990, Snejuti Natyagoshthi, a theatre group used to perform Jatra Pala regularly in Golaidanga, Jamsha area.
-While studying in class 8, Anan Zaman formed a different theatre platform for youth named Kishore Snejuti Natyagoshthi.
-He performed his own composition Rudrolila in the form of Jatra Pala.
-Under the banner of this group, he staged three plays in the form of Jatra Natok which are Shwarther Khela, Samajer Artanad, and Boshonter Nil Nokkhotro.
-He formed a theatre group named Hakim Ali Gayen Theatre in 1996.
+Career

+Zanan formed a theatre group named Hakim Ali Gayen Theatre in 1996.
 In 1998 he formed Bunon Theatre in Savar.
 In 2001, he joined a theatre group, Mahakal Natya somproday as the playwright.
 He formed Nirabharan Theatre in Singair in 2008.

+In 2006, he joined Jahangirnagar University as a teacher in the drama department.
+While directing plays, he has received the companionship and direct supervision of Acharya Selim Al Deen, Nasir Uddin Yusuf, Azad Abul Kalam and Yusuf Hasan Arko.

-He has introduced the yearly theatre festival Natgeet GeetNatter Mela from Hakim Ali Gayen Theatre and set up an open platform for theatre performance from the same theatre.
+He introduced the yearly theatre festival Natgeet GeetNatter Mela from Hakim Ali Gayen Theatre and set up an open platform for theatre performance from the same theatre.
 He has introduced a fair named Janmo Snajher Sajkaj from Nirabharan Theatre.
-All three theatre groups are active members of the Bangladesh Group Theatre Federation.
-These theatre groups staged various plays namely Tarjanpad, Shikhandi Kotha, Shunya, Sangpala, and Billy Gantha from Hakim Ali Gayen Theatre; Suswar Pratibimbo, Bilay Gantha, Balika o Swarnapasham Bherar Natyosamantanathi, and Jnuimalar Soimala from Nirabharan Theatre; Shaksha, Bilay Gnatha, Bhutkabya, and Secret of History from Bunbon Theatre; and others.

-The play Secret of History, written about the political situation after the assassination of Bangabandhu Sheikh Mujibur Rahman, was widely praised all over the country.
-In 2002, Mahakal Natya Sampradaya brought the play Shikhandikatha on stage under the direction of Dr. Rashid Harun, Professor f Jahangirnagar University.
+He wrote the play Secret of History, about the political situation after the assassination of Bangabandhu Sheikh Mujibur Rahman.
+In 2002, Mahakal Natya Sampradaya produced his play Shikhandikatha under the direction of Dr. Rashid Harun, a professor at Jahangirnagar University.
 The play is about the inhuman condition of the transgender community in Bangladesh.
-It sets a different precedent in the history of Bengali theatre.
-Being staged, the play helped to grow a positive attitude towards the transgender community.
-Later, the Government of the People's Republic of Bangladesh recognized transgender people as the third gender and gave them the right to vote, and facilitated them with old age allowance.

-The three theatre groups continue to perform regularly under the direction of Ashiq Rahman, Mostafizur Rahaman, and Yusuf Hasan Arko.
-A theatre festival named the National Shikhandikatha Natya Utsab was held on the play Shikhandikatha with the production of nine teams directed by nine directors.
-In 2015, Dhaka Theatre staged Raikathakata, written by Anon Zaman under the direction of Ehsanur Rahman.
-In 2017, Mahakal Natya Sampradaya brought to the stage the play Shrabon Tragedy under the direction of Dhaka University teacher Ashiq Rahman which was based on the life of Bangabandhu.
+In 2015, Dhaka Theatre staged Zaman's play Raikathakata, directed by Ehsanur Rahman.
+In 2017, his play Shrabon Tragedy was directed by Ashiq Rahman, based on the life of Bangabandhu.

 Film and television

-Shikhandi katha became popular among people through theatre, television drama, and film.
-Anan Zaman's first film Biyer Lagna, directed by FI Manik was released simultaneously in India and Bangladesh in 2006.
-His notable television dramas include Ratri Rother Ultopith, Ratrir Khamokha Kheyal, Ashalota O Mando Batasher Galpo, Food station Nineteen Attack, Abbas Mia O Shada Parir Galpo, Simantahin Pakhi, etc.
+Zaman's first film, Biyer Lagna, directed by FI Manik was released in India and Bangladesh in 2006.
+His television dramas include Ratri Rother Ultopith, Ratrir Khamokha Kheyal, Ashalota O Mando Batasher Galpo, Food station Nineteen Attack, Abbas Mia O Shada Parir Galpo, and Simantahin Pakhi.